 Hemingway Bar at The Ritz

-It's time to cross the Seine and head over to the right bank to see a couple of final spots in the French capital that were coveted by writers.
+It's time to cross the Seine and head over to the right bank to see a couple of final spots in the French capital that was coveted by writers.
 The luxurious Hotel Ritz is more of a palace, welcoming some of the world’s wealthiest and most famous guests.
 While the hotel’s legacy as a truly “ritzy” spot was cemented long before Ernest Hemingway made his mark – French writer Marcel Proust once hosted extravagant dinner parties here – it was Ernest who came to epitomize the five-star hotel.
 The bar has since been named after him-- and is one of the most stylish hotel bars in Paris.

 Having undergone extensive renovations in 2015, the Ritz can be accessed from the Place Vendome, where it has sat since it first opened its doors in 1898.